 According to the airlines, even though a new departure time may be issued, it can change at any given time.
 The repairs or other circumstances may be rectified sooner than anticipated, thus allowing the flight to leave earlier.
 In essence, the airlines expect passengers to arrive at the airport in advance of their original departure time or risk becoming a no-show.

-There are also other factors that can contribute to passengers becoming a no-show – traffic delays, being stuck in line at the ticket counter or security checkpoints, a delayed connecting flight that is on another airline and a different itinerary, and more.
+Other factors that contribute to passengers becoming a no-show include traffic delays, being stuck in line at the ticket counter or security checkpoints, a delayed connecting flight that is on another airline and on a different itinerary, and more.

-So what can you do as a passenger to protect yourself from becoming a no-show?
+So what can you do to protect yourself from becoming a no-show?